Sanya Lopez: 2012–2015: Early career

-Lopez's career started in 2012 when she was accidentally discovered by the late German Moreno on the set of Walang Tulugan with the Master Showman, wherein her brother, Jak Roberto was a mainstay.
-In an interview, Lopez detailed how fans mistook her for another actress, Kim Rodriguez, who was also on the said show.
+Roberto's entry into showbiz began when she visited the taping of Walang Tulugan with the Master Showman with her brother, Jak Roberto.
+During the visit, some fans mistook her for Kim Rodriguez, which caught the attention of veteran host German Moreno, also known as Moreno.
+After being introduced by Jak, Roberto was invited by Moreno to return for another taping, opening opportunities for her in the entertainment industry.
 Since then, Moreno included her on the program as one of his co-hosts.